 - McCoy has qualms about the regular transporter effectively killing the subject and creating a duplicate elsewhere.
 This leads to Scotty's tachyon transporter which doesn't send the subject anywhere, but creates a tachyon duplicate at the destination which, after 24 hours, reports back and is then allowed to evaporate.
 Neither the morality of creating a sentient being only to destroy it, nor the psychological effect on the duplicate of knowing it only has 24 hours to live, is ever addressed.

 - There is no audio/visual link to the inside of the (now sealed) transporter chamber.
 Since the duplicate is only supposed to be able to exist inside the chamber, how was it supposed to give its report?

 - The fate of Organia itself is the source of Spock's duplication.
 In 5-6 months, nobody thinks to use the tachyon transporter to go anywhere other than Organia, or to send a probe to coordinates near Organia.

 - Science Marches On: Blish has McCoy state that handedness-retraining is the one and only cause of habitual stammering.
 There is some statistical evidence of a link, and the popularity of the theory of a connection waxes and wains, but Blish's assertion comes across as hyperbole at best.
 The idea that handedness-retraining is still an issue in McCoy's time also seems bizarre.
 By the time the book was published, that had been on the wane or abolished as well.

 - Space Is an Ocean: Invoked.
 The Enterprise answers her helm better as she increases speed, like a 'nineteenth century clipper ship'.

-- Teleporter Accident: it's on cover of the book.
+- Teleporter Accident: It's on the cover of the book.